 Page performance tool

 A more recent feature added is the page performance tool.
 It lets you measure the speed of a page much the same way as with the Pingdom tools and provides a detailed report.

 There are many alternative tools for reports like this, but it’s nice to have and the scheduling capability is neat.
 You can schedule a page performance test to run once a week, twice a month, or once a month.

 After writing this review I began monitoring competethemes.com’s uptime with Uptime.com.
 The site has had 100% uptime since I added monitoring on October 30, 2016.

 You’ll notice in the screenshot it says the site was down for 12 minutes on November 11, 2016.
 This is when I put the site into maintenance mode while I deployed a redesign, so I’m not qualifying that as real downtime.

 5/8/18 Update: My site continues to enjoy 100% uptime with WP Engine.
 There was one incident lasting nine minutes in the last year and a half.

 Is WP Engine right for you?

-Competethemes.com needs to be up and running smoothly at all times, or the business will suffer.
+Competethemes.com needs to be up and running smoothly at all times.